You may be eligible to County Council help with transport costs to school, sixth form college or college of further education if you:

-- are a student of sixth form age with special educational needs
+- are a student of sixth form age with special educational needs and/or disabilities

 - live in West Sussex.